prodm93/code-security-analyser/README.md

 Security analysis tooling hasn't kept up with this.
 Static analysis still thinks its job ends at the source code boundary.
 Dependency scanners, container scanners, infrastructure scanners—all talking past each other, dumping findings in formats that assume you have time to cross-reference everything manually.
 I wanted to see what it would look like to build something that actually treats security as a system-wide concern and does something useful with the output.

-This is an infrastructure-complete, deployment-ready software security analysis platform.
+This is a deployment-ready software security analysis platform.
 It's a full-stack build consisting of a FastAPI backend, a Next.js frontend exported as static assets and served from the same container, a custom MCP server that wraps OpenGrep and Trivy behind a unified scanning interface, and an OpenAI Agents SDK workflow that analyses, contextualises, and prioritises findings.
-Infrastructure is provisioned through Terraform for both Azure Container Apps and Google Cloud Run, with cloud-native secret management, cross-platform container builds, and automated CI included in the repository.
+Infrastructure is provisioned through Terraform for both Azure Container Apps and Google Cloud Run, with cloud-native secret management, cross-platform container builds, automated CI, and manual deployment workflows that are disabled by default.

 ## Architecture